 Join a century of women who have done big things.
 Learn more about Gold Award scholarships, the history of the Gold Award, and the benefits of going Gold.

 Visit the links below to learn more about the Gold Award process.

 This is your opportunity to shine and present your completed project for final approval.

-The Educate & Inspire Presentations will be held 4 times a year, so a presentation appointment should be made as soon as the final project paperwork is submitted.
-If you are in the process of your Gold Award now, keep in mind the last opportunity for approval in 2016 will be on August 27th, which allows us 30 days before the national deadline of September 30th to get all paperwork and support materials in to GSUSA.
+The Educate & Inspire Presentations will be held four times a year, so a presentation appointment should be made as soon as the final project paperwork is submitted.
+If you are in the process of your Gold Award now, keep in mind the last opportunity for approval in 2016 will be on Aug.
+27, which allows us 30 days before the national deadline of Sept.
+30 to get all paperwork and support materials in to GSUSA.

 Gold Award Educate & Inspire Presentations will be held in February, April, June and August.

-Select a date from below to register for your Educate and Inspire presentation:
+Select a date below to register for your Educate & Inspire presentation:

 Girl Scout Gold Award Go Gold Online 7 Step Process: